 How do access rights function in practice?

 Everyone is entitled to free access to and passage across all uncultivated land throughout the year.
-You are also allowed to cross fields and farmland on foot when the ground is frozen or snow-covered.
+You are also allowed to cross fields and farmland on foot when the ground is frozen or snow-covered - from October 15th to April 29th.
 Offroad use of motor vehicles is generally forbidden, and motor boats are only permitted on certain lakes and rivers.

 The 150-metre rule